OVERCOMING THE SAINTS

 God had set a hedge around Job, just as God has done around every saint.

-Hast not thou made an hedge about him, and about his house, and about all that he hath on every side? thou hast blessed the work of his hands, and his substance is increased in the land.
+“Have you not made a hedge around him, around his household, and around all that he has on every side?
+You have blessed the work of his hands, and his possessions have increased in the land.
 (Job 1:10)

 Satan persuaded God to remove the hedge so Satan could afflict Job.